-No director of MPG, or a firm of which a director is a partner or director, has an interest in the formation or promotion of the Trust or in any property acquired or proposed to be acquired by the Trust in connection with its formation or promotion at the date of this PDS or within 2 years before that date, except the interest held directly or indirectly as set out below:
+No director of MPG, or a firm of which a director is a partner or director, has an interest in the formation or promotion of the Trust or in any property acquired or proposed to be acquired by the Trust in connection with its formation or promotion at the date of this PDS or within two years before that date, except the interest held directly or indirectly as set out below:

-- MPG is entitled to the fees and other amounts detailed on pages 36-38. - The directors of MPG are entitled to be paid directors' fees by MPG. - The property management, accounting, administration and registry services roles of the Trust may be outsourced to associated entities of MPG on normal commercial terms.

-The directors, shareholders and related parties of MPG may subscribe to units.
+- MPG is entitled to the fees and other amounts, detailed on page 39. - The directors of MPG are entitled to be paid directors' fees by MPG. - The property management, accounting administration and registry services roles of the Trust may be outsourced to associated entities of MPG on normal commercial terms. - The directors, shareholders and related parties of MPG may subscribe to units. - McMullin Nominees Pty Ltd and associates is a shareholder in MPG and the current owners of 3,535,557 Ordinary Units. - Gorman Capital Pty Ltd (associated with Director Brett Gorman) is the owner of 50,000 Ordinary Units in the Trust. - Terlaw Investments Pty Ltd (associated with Director Trevor Gorman) is the owner of 50,000 Ordinary Units in the Trust.